 The Leeuwin Current killing sea grasses and other benthic organisms seems unlikely to have initiated the HAB as the warmer currents were further off-shore than normal and hence in deeper waters (>100m).
-The warmer waters would be expected to stratify over the deeper colder waters which would protect the benthic sea grasses and other organisms.
+In addition, the warmer waters stratified over the deeper colder waters which would have protected the benthic sea grasses and other organisms.